blu-base/libmson/README.md

 ## Contributing
 Any comments and contributions are welcome!
+Just open an issue, or drop me an email.

+If you run into any issues while trying to parse a file, consider to open an issue in which the respective file is submitted.
+That way i can figure out which part of the code is the likely culprit.

+## TODO

+* Make parsing more robust when encountering errors/ fail safely - study other libraries to extract pattern.
+* Develop an API which can be used as public Facade masking all of the RevisionStoreFile components
+* Create an XmlWriter which builds an xml file according to MS-ONE
+* Object spaces, and maps for GUID/ExtendedGUIDs are not yet created
+* Develop a DocumentBuilder/DocumentWriter to write own .one files to further analyze the file format
+* TransactionLogFragment parsing is buggy.
+Sometimes parsing has to end before the given number of TransactionEntries can be parsed.
+* SOLID principles are not considered enough.
+Most classes contain functionality which is a mixture of file operations, data structure and string writer.
+* No graph implemented which describes the relationships between components, such as FileNodeList->FileNodeListFragment->FileNode, or Notebook->Page->Outline
+* Regarding drawings, the algorithm in which points of a Stroke are serialized is yet not clear to me
+* Deduct serialized format of Shapes
+* Analyze Audio/Video embedded into File

 ## Disclaimer

 This project is neither related nor endorsed by Microsoft in any way.
 The author does not have any affiliation with Microsoft.
+Reverse engineered content which is not specified in MS-ONESTORE is done by 'clean room reverse engineering' only, mostly with code found in this project.
+Third party software binaries have NOT been analyzed (or disassembled).
+Only .one, .onetoc2, and .onepkg files have been used to deduct unspecified information.
+This also means validity of the finding cannot be garuanteed.

+Third party projects from which functionality has been derived are listed in LICENSE.3rdparty.md.